 Booking sourcesThis one is simple: all orders, split by source, for a given period.

-- "Partner apps" — orders from apps of other taxi companies on our platform (if you allow "service for travellers" in company panel).
+- "Partner apps" — orders from apps of other taxi companies on our platform (if you allow "service for travellers" in My hub).

 - "Android" — orders accepted from Android versions of your app.